Graphs and obstruction theory for algebraic curves: Combinatorial description of the dual space of obstructions for immersive tropical curves

 \subsection{Calculation of superabundancy for immersive tropical curves via algebraic geometry}

-Since, under Assumption A, superabundancy only occurs when the dimension $n$ of the ambient space is at least 3, we assume $n\geq 3$ hereafter.
-In this subsection, we assume $(\Gamma, h)$ is an immersive tropical curve.
-Thus, in this subsection the graphs $\Gamma$ and $\Gamma_{\varphi_0}$ (see Definition \ref{def:intergraph}) are identical.
+In this subsection, we assume $(\Gamma, h)$ is an immersive tropical curve in $\Bbb R^n$, $n\geq1$.
+Thus, the graphs $\Gamma$ and $\Gamma_{\varphi_0}$ (see Definition \ref{def:intergraph}) are identical.
 In particular, the dual intersection graph $\Gamma_{\varphi_0}$ of $C_0$ is 3-valent.
-More general situations will be considered in Section \ref{sec:higherval}.
-We also assume there is no divalent vertex for notational simplicity, as in the previous section (see Remark \ref{rem:2val}).
+We also assume there is no divalent vertex for notational simplicity.

+\begin{rem} Since the superabundancy only occurs when $n\geq 2$, we may as well assume $n\geq 2$.
+Note that although all embedded plane tropical curves are regular in the sense of Definition \ref{def:nonsuperabundant2} as shown in \cite{M}, when we allow some edges to have the same image, then even immersive 3-valent plane tropical curves can be superabundant.
+See Example \ref{ex:super1}.
+See also \cite[Remark 2.25]{M} for an example with higher valent vertices. \end{rem}